James Dempsey (builder): Rehabilitation and prosperity in Sydney, 1814 to 1825

 The muster of 1806 shows him working, still a prisoner, at Dawes Point Battery in Sydney.

 Since by 1810, perhaps as early as 1806, Dempsey was overseer of the government stonemasons and claimed to have given satisfaction to ‘the Governor, his Engineers And Officers in Command’, it can be assumed that he had brought building skills to the colony from Ireland.
 He worked on the stone bridge over the Tank Stream in 1811 and was in charge of the builders erecting the Rum Hospital (surviving portions now used as Parliament House and the Sydney Mint) from 1812 until 1815.

 Governor Macquarie confirmed the pardon which Colonel Foveaux had conferred on Dempsey during the interregnum in 1809, and from 1814 onwards Dempsey became a private builder and speculator in real estate.

-There are contemporary glimpses of Dempsey's circle of acquaintance in Sydney.
+There are contemporary glimpses of Dempsey's circle of acquaintances in Sydney.
 He acted as executor for a number of Irishmen.

 He diversified his entrepreneurial activities from time to time.
 He was dealing in imported rum in 1816, tendering for the government contract for salt pork at Windsor in 1823 and retailing Catholic books in 1824.
 He continued to practise his own skills in carving stone and in 1815 was paid the large sum of £29 for preparing the inscription for the new Military Barracks near his home.